 Besides, the non-zero Berry phase arising from the inversion symmetry breaking along the helical axis is also dependent on the chirality of the helix, which can be calculated as

-where the summation is over all the occupied eigen-states $|\kappa_{j}{\rangle}$ with energy $E_{jk}$ smaller than Fermi energy $E_f$.
-In the tight-binding representation, $|\kappa_{j}{\rangle}$ is a linear combination of tight-binding basis defined in Eq.~\ref{eq:Psi_helical} as
+where the summation is over all the occupied eigen-states $|\kappa_{j}{\rangle}$ with energy $E_j$ smaller than Fermi energy $E_f$.
+In the TB representation, $|\kappa_{j}{\rangle}$ is a linear combination of TB basis defined in Eq.~\ref{eq:Psi_helical} as

-where $c_{j;nl,km}$ is the superposition coefficient representing the hybridization between different basis and is determined by the material structure.
-If the chirality is reversed from $\nu=+1$(-1) to $\nu=-1$(+1), the only difference in the material structure is the sign of the $z$-coordinate.
-This results in a change of global phase factor changes from $e^{ikz}$ to $e^{-ikz}$, which is equivalent to changing $k$ into $-k$.
+where $c_{j;nl,km}$ are the superposition coefficients representing the hybridization between different basis and are determined by the chemical details.
+If the chirality is reversed from $\nu=+1$(-1) to $\nu=-1$(+1), the only change to the material structure is reversing the sign of the $z$-coordinate while the circumferential coordinate $\varphi$ is kept unchanged.
+This results in a change of global phase factor from $e^{ikz}$ to $e^{-ikz}$, which is equivalent to changing $k$ into $-k$.
 Therefore, the operator ${\partial}_k$ in Eq.~\ref{eq:berry_gamma} becomes ${\partial}_{-k}=-{\partial}_k$.
 Another way to understand sign reverse is that the $z$-position operator is defined as $\hat{z}=-i{\partial}_k$.
 Therefore, changing the chirality from $\nu=+1$(-1) to $\nu=-1$(+1) is equivalent to changing $\hat{z}$ to $-\hat{z}$.
 As a conclusion, the Berry phase of structures with opposite chirality should have opposite signs.
-Correspondingly, the physical quantities related to the Berry phase, such as electric polarization and second-order nonlinear optical responses, e.g., shift current, will also have opposite signs for structures with opposite chirality, which makes chirality an experimentally detectable and measurable property.
+Correspondingly, the physical quantities related to the Berry phase, such as electric polarization and second-order nonlinear optical responses, e.g., shift current, will also be able to be dependent on the chirality, which makes chirality an experimentally detectable and measurable property.